cessen/ropey/design/design.md

     - Internal nodes must have at least `MIN_CHILDREN` and at most `MAX_CHILDREN`, except for the root which can have as few as two children.
 - All child meta-data must be accurate.
 - Leaf nodes must never be empty, except for the root node when it is a leaf.
-- The constituent code points in a grapheme cluster must never be separated by a leaf node boundary.
-For example, if '\r' and '\n' are next to each other but split by a leaf boundary, the code for counting line endings won't work properly.
-And more generally the methods for iterating over graphemes won't work correctly if any graphemes are split.
+- CRLF pairs must never be split by a leaf node boundary.
+Otherwise the code for counting line endings won't work properly.

 There are some hidden-from-documentation methods on `Rope` that check for and assert these invariants: